Yu-Adachi-17/sense-website/frontend/content/blog/hello-minutes-ai.md

 ---
-title: "Hello Minutes AI"
+title: "What is Minutes.AI?"
 date: "2025-10-09"
 tags: ["Articles"]
 cover: "/images/hero-phone.png"
-excerpt: "First post to test the blog index."
+excerpt: "Basics & Benefits Before You Adopt"
 ---
 This is a test post.